7 Reasons Why You Should Definitely Visit Brindisi

 Brindisi, Palazzo Arcivescovile

 The best way to explore Brindisi old town is by getting lost in the maze of charming alleys.
-After all, the center is quite small, so you’re likely at some point to come back to the starting point.
+After all, the center is quite small, so you’re likely to come back to the starting point sooner or later.
 Indeed, missing Brindisi cathedral and the beautiful Palazzo Arcivescovile (the Archbishop’s Palace) overlooking the square is almost impossible.
 It’s the heart of the city, there are many signs and whoever you ask will show you the right way.

 The cathedral dates back to the 11th century, although it was severely damaged during the 1743 earthquake.
 However, inside, you can still see a portion of the late 12th-century mosaics decorating the floor and the wooden choir created by local carvers at the end of the 16th century.

-Art lovers shouldn’t miss to visit the Archaelogical Museum, right in the cathedral square (Piazza del Duomo).
+Art lovers should visit the Archaeological Museum in the cathedral square (Piazza del Duomo).
 It stores all the archaeological finds discovered in the area, including magnificent sculptures and bronze statues.

 Brindisi Church of San Giovanni al Sepolcro